 An internal auditor is usually an employee of the organisation that requires auditing.
 The management either hires an auditing professional as an employee or relies on one of its existing members.
 The responsibilities of an internal auditor include:

-- Business process assessment: The primary task of auditing involves evaluating the flow of operations.
-It requires a proper understanding of the business processes and various pitfalls associated with it.
-The key here is to identify problems that cause a lag in business operations.
+The primary task of auditing involves evaluating the flow of operations.
+It requires a proper understanding of the business processes and various pitfalls associated with them.
+The key here is to identify problems that cause a lag in business operations so that the experts can figure out a better and suitable solution.

 - Risk assessment